01 of 06

 A Bed Under the Window Lacks Support

 At nighttime, your body needs strong support, as well as protection, in order to do its best with the work of regenerating itself.
-This is the reason a good solid headboard is highly recommended in feng shui.
+This is why a good solid headboard is highly recommended in feng shui.
 In addition to a good headboard, you always want to have a solid wall behind your bed.
 When you sleep under the window, your personal energy tends to get weaker in time, as it has neither proper support nor protection.Continue to 3 of 6 below.

 03 of 06